wp-plugins/coupon-pop-for-wp/readme.txt

 8. Go to www.storeya.com/public/couponpop

-9. If you are not logged in, please click on the "Create a Free Coupon Pop Now!" button.
+9. If you are not logged in, please click on the "Create a Free Account!" button.

 10. Once you are happy with your Coupon Pop customization, copy the code and paste it to the Coupon Pop for WP setting screen.